Sustainability is a major focus of activity for the Packaging Council of Australia

 Climate change, greenhouse gases, water and energy usage are all issues provoking concern about the sustainability of our lifestyles.
 Sustainability has quickly become a "mainstream" issue.
 While packaging is not the major focus of the debate, it is inevitably being affected by it.

-David Perchard put it well when, in a recent paper he prepared for the PCA, he noted that:
+David Perchard put it well when, in a paper he prepared for the PCA, he noted that:

 "Prompted largely by a growing realisation that climate change (whatever the causes) is a reality, there has been a sudden growth of interest in sustainability.
 Our sources of oil and gas are looking increasingly unstable, and this moved resource conservation up the agenda - what happens if (or when) we can no longer obtain enough oil to meet our needs?
 The conjunction of these concerns has led to a public acceptance that lifestyle issues have to be addressed - which brings us back to the role of packaging in society and whether it needs to be curbed."

-The PCA Statement is direct and challenging.
+The 2007 PCA Statement on sustainability is direct and challenging.
 It does not amount to "business as usual" and nor is it "window dressing."
 It reflects the Board's view that such an approach will only inflict damage on the industry and companies in the packaging supply chain.
 The industry has a solid record of environmental achievement and needs to build on it.
 The initiatives outlined will, inevitably, take us well beyond the scope of the Covenant.
 The task ahead is to put "flesh on the bones" of the Statement and deliver real outcomes.

 A comprehensive program of actions is being undertaken to implement the Strategy.
 The major elements are as follows: